ronen567/just-the-docs/docs/logistic_regression.md

 Let's walk top to bottom - we'll start with a classification problem, see how it is handled by the Logistic Regression predictor, and eventually we'll see how to solve for the Logostic Regression coefficient with the good-old Descent Regression algorithm.

-Here's a single feature binary classification example problem we'll take: Predict if a tumor is benign or maligent, based on its size.
+Here's the commonly used example single forbinary classification: Predict if a tumor is benign or maligent, based on its size.

+multi class